SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 Imagine you *don't* do this, and instead, you simply target .NET Core.
 You get a list of 100 build errors due to breaking changes - too many for 1 Sprint (or 2 Sprints, or 3).

 You start fixing these build errors.
 You go from 100 errors to 50 - progress!
 Then you're told there's an urgent bug/feature/whatever that needs fixing ASAP.
-But you've still got 50 build errors when you're targeting .NET Core.
+But you've still got 50 build errors when you're targeting .NET.

 "No problem", you say.
 "I'll just switch back to .NET Framework and do this fix, and push out a new deployment".